rklymentiev/py-for-neuro/chapters/chapter0.md

 **Q: Do I need to have Python installed on my machine?**

 A: You don't have to install Python for this course since you can use Python code windows on this website (built on [Binder](https://mybinder.org/)).
 However, you have to install Python at some point to start doing your own analysis, otherwise what's the point?
-I will show the best way on how to install Python in next parts.
+I will show the best way on how to install Python in the following part.

 **Q: Will this course make me a super proficient computational neuroscientist and increase my popularity in the academia?**

-A: No, unfortunately.
+A: Not quite.
+This course will introduce you to the basics of programming, but not the real applications of modeling of human behavior or neuronal processes.

-**Q: Will this course introduce me to the Python programming so later I can apply this knowledge doing Machine Learning/Modeling stuff?**
+**Q: Will this course introduce me to the Python programming so later I can apply this knowledge doing more advanced stuff, like Machine Learning?**

 A: Exactly!
 This course will show you the main concepts of programming and most popular Python packages, so later you can apply your knowledge to deal with more complex stuff, such as models building.

-**Q: If I am not a neuroscientist and not planning to work in life science field, can I benefit from the course?**

-A: Definitely.
-Most exercises are based on neuroscience related data sets (description of these data sets is provided in the next parts), but all the exercises have clear defined tasks and you are not required to have a brain science background to solve them since there are more about Python programming.

 **Q: I have spotted a typo/error, where do I report it?**

-A: Feel free to report an issue at the [GitHub page]() or create a pull requests.
+A: Feel free to report an issue at the [GitHub page](https://github.com/ruslan-kl/py-for-neuro) or create a pull requests.

 </exercise>